Yilun (Allen) Wu

-I obtained my Ph.D. from the University of Michigan in 2014, and I am currently a Tamarkin Assistant Professor at Brown University.
+I obtained my Ph.D. from the University of Michigan in 2014, and I am currently an assistant professor at the University of Oklahoma.
 My research interest lies in the analysis of PDE, using methods of harmonic analysis, calculus of variations and bifurcation theory.
 I have been studying rotating star solutions of the Euler-Poisson equations, the Vlasov-Poisson equations, and the inverse scattering theory of the Benjamin-Ono equation.

 Projects in Progress